Surface cluster algebra expansion formulae via loop graphs: Snake and loop graphs from surfaces

 \subsection{Loop graphs associated to tagged arcs}

 To associate loop graphs to tagged arcs it will first be helpful to introduce the notion of a \textit{hook}.
-This was also used by Labardini-Fragoso in the context of representations of quivers with potentials [Section 6.3, \cite{labardini2010quivers}].
+This was also used by Labardini-Fragoso in the context of representations of quivers with potentials arising from surfaces [Section 6.3, \cite{labardini2010quivers}].

 \begin{defn}